-On April 30, 2019, your Board considered expanding the Program to include seismic and wildfire safety improvements.
-This Program expansion includes a public hearing that is scheduled to be held today (July 23, 2019) at 8:30 a.m.
+On July 23, 2019, your Board approved expanding the Program to include seismic and wildfire safety improvements throughout the County.
 The remaining process is expected to take another three to four months to complete and allow the County to begin offering wildfire and seismic financing through SCEIP.